mmolta/Top-Song-Tweets/README.md

 # Top Songs Twitter Bot

-This is going to be a twitter bot that tweets an artists top song in a given country.
-Tweet the artist name and country - Spoon, Italy - and the bot will output their top song in that country.
+This is a twitter bot that tweets an artists top song in a given country.
+Tweet the artist name and country - Spoon, FR - and the bot will respond with their top song in that country.

 The bot utilizes Spotify's Client Credentials Authentication flow.